naveenvalecha/querybuilder/README.txt

 INTRODUCTION
 ------------

 Query Builder is a module which build dynamic query for developers.
 That module helps the drupal developer especially those guys which are fresher in drupal.It reduces the amount of time for building query.
+It also provide options to clear cache, every time when cron run.

 INSTALLATION